 As Haruki Murakami said, “If you only read the books that everyone else is reading, you can only think what everyone else is thinking.”

-I’d love to choose if I want to discover new products
+I’d love to choose if I want to discover new cigars

 If I know I like a particular product and a particular brand, I don’t waste my time on services that help me discover other products and brands, unless I decide I am ready to let go of my conviction that only that product and brand will make me happy.